Yoga Toes: The $30 Amazon Purchase That Save My Feet Every Single Night

 The idea is that the human foot is meant to be unencumbered, giving our toes the opportunity to starburst out.
 Alas, the fashion industry isn't as into wide toe boxes.
 Even your typical sneaker will smush your toes together, resulting in a lifetime of foot pain (read: bunions, hammer toes, etc.).
 Personally, I think a naturally wide foot and years of ballet flats with narrow toe boxes have really messed with me.
 So, a $30 investment compared to weekly sessions of therapy or more expensive custom orthotics that seem to do more harm than good was a no-brainer.
 I ordered the Yoga Toes and they showed up on my doorstep the next day.

 I started off with the recommended 15 minutes, placing the semi-squishy gel forms between my toes while watching TV.
 Apparently, you can dip them in water to make it easier to glide on, but I'm pretty lazy and flexible enough to bend over, so it wasn't a problem.
 During the first couple of sessions, the sensation is strange and a bit uncomfortable.
 But as soon as I took them off, my feet felt anew.
 The swelling went down and the pain disappeared.
-I've since upped my Yoga Toes sessions to entire Survivor episodes and forget that they're on, but as soon as I take them off, I remember exactly why I put the the first place: to erase the pain that accumulated that day.
+I've since upped my Yoga Toes sessions to entire Survivor episodes and forget that they're on, but as soon as I take them off, I remember exactly why I put them on in the first place: to erase the pain that accumulated that day.

 So yeah, while they're not the most attractive apparatuses in the world—and the gel material collects some unsightly dust—they're miracle workers.
 I'm no doctor, so I can't quite explain how spreading the toes relieves the rest of my foot, but it sure does.
 Now, I'll also wear them more frequently—sitting at my desk or even right after jog.
 Are Yoga Toes complete substitutes for a podiatrist or physical therapist?
 Probably not.
 But for now, they're really saving my feet.